shubhamprk175/Handwriting-Matching/README.md

 # Project2
-A machine-learning project for matching the handwriting of a person using Human-Observed-Dataset and GSC dataset.
+A machine-learning project for recognizing the handwritten digits of a person using Human-Observed-Dataset and GSC dataset from MNIST datset.